 An experimental system consisting of a magnetically stirred sludge reservoir, sonifier and reaction chamber, polymer feeder, and collection cylinder was developed for this study.
 The dewaterability of 3 conditioned sludges, 2 alum and 1 iron, before and after sonification was evaluated by vacuum filtration, centrifugation, and settling tests; and specific resistance, TS, and turbidity served as control parameters.

 Chemical conditioning of all sludges significantly improved their dewatering characteristics, and further improvement was possible by the use of ultrasonic conditioning; the effect of treatment was greater on alum sludge than it was on iron sludge.
-Conditioning for vacuum filtration required a lower ultrasonic power input over a shorter period of time than did treatment for centrifugation and settling; however, the resulting improvement in dewaterability when compared to the unsonified sample was less"--Abstract, leaf ii.
+Conditioning for vacuum filtration required a lower ultrasonic power input over a shorter period of time than did treatment for centrifugation and settling; however, the resulting improvement in dewaterability when compared to the unsonified sample was less"--Abstract, page ii.

 Grigoropoulos, Sotirios G.